pmndrs/react-spring/readme.md

 # Why 🤔

-React-spring is a cooked down fork of Christopher Chedeaus/Facebooks [animated](https://github.com/animatedjs/animated).
-It is trying to bridge it with Cheng Lou's [React-motion](https://github.com/chenglou/react-motion) because both have their pros and cons and could definitively benefit from one another:
+react-spring is a cooked down fork of Christopher Chedeau's [animated](https://github.com/animatedjs/animated) (which is used in react-native by default).
+It is trying to bridge it with Cheng Lou's [react-motion](https://github.com/chenglou/react-motion), because both have their pros and cons and could definitively benefit from one another:

 |                | Declarative | Primitives | Interpolations     | Performance |
 |----------------|-------------|----------------|----------------|-------------|